UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- ---------------------------------------------------------------------- -->
 #### Plugins

-Since switched to static linking of plugin libraries into the MegaMol binary, the configuration of `mmPluginLoaderInfo` is no longer required and ***DEPRECATED***.
+Since we switched to static linking of plugin libraries into the MegaMol binary, the configuration of `mmPluginLoaderInfo` is ***DEPRECATED*** and no longer required.

 <!--
 *DEPRECATED:*